How to shake a cocktail without a shaker

 Common Mistakes to Avoid When Shaking Without a Shaker

 Last but not least, shaking for too long can lead to the ice melting too fast, which causes a lack of proper dilution and flavor in the cocktail.
-15-20 seconds of vigorous shaking is the sweet spot between mixing and chill, so do try not to over do it.
+15-20 seconds of vigorous shaking is the sweet spot between mixing and chilling, so do try not to overdo it.
 Remembering these little tips will guarantee your cocktails get shaken to perfection every time.

 The act of shaking a cocktail without a proper shaker is more than just practical; it presents an exciting challenge, releasing the creative juices.
-Cocktails made with everyday objects give you the reassurance that you can make something tasty without all of the fancy bar tools.
+Cocktails made with everyday objects reassure you that you can make something tasty without all of the fancy bar tools.
 An opportunity to create and play with what you have in hand.
 It also makes for a great conversation starter at parties in allowing you to show off your resourcefulness and bartender skills.
-Shaking without a shaker adds a silly novelty to whatever drink you’re preparing mason jar or plastic bottle; each cocktail will be an experience in itself.
+Shaking without a shaker adds a silly novelty to whatever drink you’re preparing, whether in a mason jar or a plastic bottle; each cocktail will be an experience in itself.

 Once you learn how to shake a cocktail without a shaker, you can do anything they do in a bar, though perhaps with a little more elbow grease.
 It is a challenging and creative pursuit that encourages exploration and improvisation and helps you to use what you have in the best way possible.

-If you find yourself at an impromptu party without cocktail shakers, or are just looking for a new twist in your home bartending practice such as shaking cocktails without a shaker, it really develops your skills.
-Next time you be around without a shaker come up with a magic out of a daily based item, challenge accepted to do a wonder!
-Your ingenuity will be your biggest ally and would make the entire cocktail experience pleasant and special.
+If you find yourself at an impromptu party without cocktail shakers, or are just looking for a new twist in your home bartending practice, such as shaking cocktails without a shaker, it really develops your skills.
+Next time you’re around without a shake,r come up with a magic out of a daily-based item, challenge accepted to do a wonder!
+Your ingenuity will be your biggest ally and will make the entire cocktail experience pleasant and special.